It’s a big world out there.

-For LGBT travelers and gay backpackers, there is a lot of information out on the web.
+For LGBTQ travelers and gay backpackers, there is a lot of information out on the web.
 Unfortunately much of it is outdated, but below are some useful websites and blogs.

 While I increasingly do my travel research online, sometimes it’s still useful to have a guidebook.
 And even still more useful is a printed & bound guidebook rather than one of those new-fangled apps for your iPhone.
 Below are some of my favorite guidebook brands but knowing which guidebooks are the best is really a difficult art.
 It’s important to know who the author of the book is and go from there.

 My best guidebook tip?
 Visit a bookstore before you leave on your holiday and pick up a few different brands.
 Quickly thumb through them and read the descriptions for their mid-range hotels.
 Check the variety and if there’s any overlap, compare the writing to see which style you prefer.